SolarArbiter/SolarArbiter.github.io/data_model.md

     -   For single-axis tracked systems:
         -   *Axis tilt* - tilt from horizontal of the tracker axis, degrees
         -   *Axis azimuth* - azimuth angle of the tracker axis, degrees
         -   *Ground coverage ratio* - ratio of total width of modules on a tracker to the distance between tracker axes.
-For example, for trackers each with two modules of 1m width each, and a spacing between tracker axes of 7m, the ground coverage ratio is 0.286(=2/7). system
+For example, for trackers each with two modules of 1m width each, and a spacing between tracker axes of 7m, the ground coverage ratio is 0.286(=2/7).
         -   *Backtrack* - True/False indicator of if a tracking system uses backtracking
         -   *Maximum rotation angle* - maximum rotation from horizontal of